Smiley 2012 Review

 In honesty, I didn’t think that Smiley was as bad as it has been made out to be.
 It includes a lot of effective jump scares, a great performance from Roger Bart and a decent guise for its bogeyman.
 Actually it reminded me a bit of the mask that the maniac wore in the late nineties serial killer flick, Resurrection.
 There’s the usual amount of teen eye candy for both the guys and slasherettes and did anyone else notice that that Melanie Papalia looked a bit like Penélope Cruz?
 There’s a couple of attempts at suspense, but I guess that the main problem with a story that needs us to see murders over webcam is that it eradicates the chance of lengthy stalking sequences.
 This made it harder for Gallagher to develop a taut atmosphere.

 The final ‘twist’ is a massive gamble that unfortunately doesn’t pay off.
 I really don’t want to reveal it, because you definitely won’t enjoy the film if you already know.
 I kind of had a feeling that it would end that way, so probably you will too.
 The majority of the people in the audience and especially the one that I saw it with were totally dissatisfied.
-Probably because it is poorly handled and leaves too many holes that weren’t filled.
+Probably because the story was convoluted and leaves too many holes that weren’t filled.

 Should you go and see Smiley at the cinema?
 I think it depends on the amount of spare time you have available and your budget restraints.
 If you chose it as your Saturday night feature after a hard week’s work and pay for premier seats, you might be disappointed.
 I wasn’t, because I quite liked the incorporation of pseudoscience in to the plot, the intriguing dialogue and the expressive ideas.
 Those looking for a typical dose of teenie kill cheese will not find their filling here.